Justification by Faith and Christian Ethics

 Ten Commandments (The Banner of Truth Trust), p.14.

 a.
-First Use — usus civilis (civil use) — as a social use to restrain sin in "civilized" society.
+First Use — usus civilis (civil use) — as a social use to restrain sin and punish law breakers in "civilized" society.

 b.
-Second Use — usus pedagogicus (stern sin-convicting "schoolmaster" use) — to point out sin and be a tutor to lead the sinner to Christ.
+Second Use — usus pedagogicus (stern sin-convicting "schoolmaster" use) — the Holy Spirit uses the Law of God to convict of sin and lead the guilt ridden sinner to Christ for forgiveness of sin and eternal life.

 c.
 Third Use — tertius

-usus legis — to be a rule of life and moral guide for Christians.
+usus legis — the Holy Spirit uses the Law of God to be a rule of life and moral guide to write its precepts upon the hearts of believing repentant Christians.

 In the last one hundred